rrb211570/VideoWeaver/CodeOfConduct.md

 ## Our Standards

-In the spirit of creating a positive and productive environment, we pledge to:
+In the spirit of creating a positive environment, we pledge to:

     Affirm the presence of others, welcoming the viewpoints/experiences they hold Pursue mature and thoughtful communication, as befits a professional setting